ChrisBuilds/throw/README.md

 ## Final Product

 Excuse the low quality, these are captures from an older video I made to explain the process.
-The example text is "Smashing The Stack For Fun And Profit".

 #### Throw - Displaying the data as a grid of colors (9 cells per row, 60 pixels per cell)
 ```python2 throw_grid.py smashing.txt --grid 9 --square 60 --colortime 900 --synctime 500```